mfreed7/popup/README.md

 See the [original `<popup>` element explainer](https://open-ui.org/components/popup.research.explainer), and also the comments on [Issue 410](https://github.com/openui/open-ui/issues/410) and [Issue 417](https://github.com/openui/open-ui/issues/417).
 See also [this CSSWG discussion](https://github.com/w3c/csswg-drafts/issues/6965) which has mostly been about a CSS alternative for top layer.

+This new proposal is discussed on [Issue 455](https://github.com/openui/open-ui/issues/455).

 # API Shape